Rashidapp/Armory_Documentation/Find-objects-in-the-scene.md

 To do so, we will outline the behaviour of this recursive function first:

-> The functions receives an object an array of objects.
+> The functions receives an object and an array of objects.

 > Determine if the object we passed as a parameter to the function must be added to the array given a custom condition.